HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/configparam.md

     Make sure that the administration location can only be accessed from a network that can be accessed by a your system administrator.

-2. Open the [`config.json`](#understanding-configuration) in `Config` button.
-The default configuration settings opens,, [config.json](/docs/references/security/configjson.md).
+2. Click the `Config` button.
+The actual configuration settings opens.
+The default configuration is in [config.json](/docs/references/security/configjson.md).

-3. Only copy the function where you need to change your `config.json` values in any text/code app such as vscode, notepad, notepad++ etc.
+3. Only copy the KEEP configuration where you need to change your `config.json` values in any text/code app such as vscode, notepad, notepad++ etc.

       Example:

-      Place your measurements behind a firewall that only your metric server can access.
-This ensures that only authorized users can access the data.
-      If you don't use a metric server, the firewall should have its protection completely disabled.
+      When you don't take advantage of the [Prometheus](https://prometheus.io/) formatted runtime metrics by using a metric server (e.g. [Grafana] (https://grafana.com/)), you can and should disable KEEP's metrics endpoint.

     ```json